 For a longer run, don’t go out on an empty stomach and play “catch up” during the rest of the run.
 Instead, you’ll need to have some fuel in the tank before you set out.

-When trying to determine how much fuel to take in before a long run (longer than 75 minutes), the general rule is to consume approximately 0.5 grams of carbohydrate for every pound of bodyweight and then multiply that number by the number of hours you have before you begin your run.
+Breakfast To-Go Options for Runners long run (longer than 75 minutes), the general rule is to consume approximately 0.5 grams of carbohydrate for every pound of bodyweight and then multiply that number by the number of hours you have before you begin your run.

 For example: Let’s say you weigh 180 pounds, and you have one hour before the run will begin.